yubin-park/cs534/homework/hw3.md

 In this problem, you will predict with an additional regression model.
 At each node, you will fit a Ridge linear regression and use the model to enhance the mean value prediction.

+In other words, you will use the minimum variance criterion to split the data into two partitions.
+After you split, you will apply a linear regression at each data partition, and use the regression model to predict for future data points.

 Your divide-and-regress decision tree will grow 1 to 2 levels for this problem, but your code should be able to handle deeper depths.
 You will implement a Python class named as `class DaRDecisionTree` that has two class methods:
-- `fit(X, y)`: fits the quarternary decision tree and store the tree inside
+- `fit(X, y)`: fits a binary decision tree and store the tree inside
 - `predict(X)`: outputs the predictions for `X`

 Test your algorithm using various evaluation strategies you learned from the class.
-Interpret what splitting pairs are selected.
+Interpret which splitting pairs are selected.